metamorph-inc/openmeta-mms/docs/tutorials/pet_tutorial/pet_running_the_pet.rst

    :alt: text

-.. note:: If the shading is red, then the run failed and a _FAILED.txt file with error codes has been generated in the run's folder - located in the results folder of the GME project's root directory.
+.. note:: If the shading is red, then the run failed and a _FAILED.txt file with error codes has been generated in the run's folder.
+To access this folder, double-click on the job.

 4. Left-click on the **PET** tab within the **Results Browser**.